robertu94/robertu94.github.io/content/learning/development.markdown

 So how can one design for quality attributes, let's consider a few examples:

 + Design for "native paradigms" -- this requirement emphasizes the learn ability of the system for developers.
 By using software patterns that they are used to, they will likely be able to learn and modify the system more easily.
 However, using native paradigms make the system less portable to systems that don't share these paradigms.
 I tend favor native paradigms  things that are unlikely to change.
 You probably won't rewrite the entire application in a different language, so using a language paradigm is probably ok.
 You probably will change the database system or UI, so organizing your data to optimize for a particular database/graphical toolkit probably isn't worth it.
-+ Favor small modules and functions with a single task -- this requirement favors modifiability and understandability of individual component over the time/resource economy of the whole system.
++ Favor small modules and functions with a single task -- this requirement favors modify-ability and understand-ability of individual component over the time/resource economy of the whole system.
 From personal experience, the cost in time/resource economy is overstated; optimizing compilers can often remove the layers of abstraction introduced completely, and the improved readability of the system is very often worth it.
 Additionally, when you isolate concerns like computation from IO, you have to change less if you want to introduce different IO or computational patterns later.
 + Prefer self-describing IO formats (protocol buffers, HDF5, JSON, CSV, ORMs).
 Using these formats makes your system more inter-operable, but will likely increase your resource usage over a custom wire/disk protocol.
-Personally, I tend to prefer interoperability and switch to a custom protocol later if I have to for resource constraints.
+Personally, I tend to prefer Interoperability and switch to a custom protocol later if I have to for resource constraints.

 ### Diagramming: A Quick Picture is Worth a Hundred Hours